cszach/linux-cli-guide/guide/chapter00.md

 |       tcsh       |               `tcsh`                |An improved version of C Shell.|
 |     Z Shell      |                `zsh`                |An improved version of Bourne-again shell.|

-Of all the shells, **Bash** (Bourne-again shell) is the most popular.
-Our Linux Command Line Guide aims to teach Bash and not the other shells for the following
+Of all the shells, <a name="term-bash">**Bash**</a> (Bourne-again shell) is the most popular.
+Our Linux Command Line Guide aims to teach Bash and not the other shells for the following reasons:
-reasons:

 1. Bash is the most popular of all shells
 2. Many other shells are compatible with it (i.e. Bash commands can be executed